Should landlords have the right to refuse DSS tenants?10:43 AM, 20th May 2019

 Eddie Hooker, CEO of Hamilton Fraser, parent company to mydeposits, comments: “The results of this survey are particularly interesting for the short to medium future of the private rented sector.
 Around 25% of those who responded were unaware of the changes to the tax regime on their existing portfolios which shows that more is needed to be done to help educate the market and help prepare landlords for the changes to their personal tax liabilities over the next few years.

 Even more poignant however, is the suggestion that more than 50% of landlords are considering changing their behaviour to safeguard their income by either increasing rents, turning to self-management or even selling up completely.
 With all the well-meaning efforts that are being made in the market to make the whole renting experience a better place for both landlords and tenants, there is now a clear danger that supply could be restricted with the knock-on effects this may cause.
-The right tax planning advice and income protection strategies are absolutely crucial.”Show Book A Tax Planning Consultation Form
+The right tax planning advice and income protection strategies are absolutely crucial.”Show Form To Book A Tax Planning Consultation

 Please Log-In OR Become a member to reply to comments or subscribe to new comment notifications.